GraphAlchemist/Alchemy/site/app/docs/Contributing.md

 In development, there is an `alchemy.src.coffee` file in the `.tmp` directory, making it easy to use mapping files to debug the coffeescript directly.

 ### How to contribute
+First off - [get in touch](mailto:team@graphalchemist.com)!
+It is helpful to hear from you - especially if you are planning to contribute some large, amazing feature.
+It is always great to touch base and make sure that what you are planning is in sync with the road map.

 We'd love your help in making Alchemy.js better.
 A good place to start is always with the existing issues.
-Did you notice a bug that wasn't there or a feature that should really exist?
+Did you notice a bug that wasn't there or a feature that should REALLY exist?
 Ticket it, and lets start a conversation.

 If you'd like to contribute code for a bug fix or even a feature, here is the process:
 ```